E.ON has announced a 3.5% price drop that took effect January 2015

-The E.ON price rise means the average E.ON dual-fuel, direct debit customer will see their energy bill go up by £54, with the average E.ON bill up from £1,370 to £1,385 a year.
+This most recent E.ON price change means the average E.ON dual-fuel, direct debit customer will see their annual energy bill go down by £24 on average.
+This makes the average household E.ON bill clocks in at £1,145.

 Find out more about E.ON, including full price change history and where the average E.ON energy bill ranks amongst the big six on our E.ON Supplier guide page.

 E.ON was the first supplier to announce a price cut.
 With wholesale gas prices falling throughout 2014, there was much outcry for suppliers' prices to follow suit.

 Finally, in early 2015, E.ON stated it would cut prices for its customers, and within two weeks, each of the big six — British Gas, SSE, npower, ScottishPower and EDF Energy — had announced cuts of their own.

 Ann Robinson, director of consumer policy at uSwitch, said of the announcement: